For a full overview of dominant body language check out:

 But don’t worry: by the end of this article you will know how to respond when people try to use this body language of domination against you.

 I had just finished the most important elevator pitch of my life.

-My audience were the top conference speakers, the movers and shakers of the industry.
+My audience was the top conference speakers, the movers and the shakers of the industry.

-To a startup sales guy, it’s dream scenario: get in, make friends and pitch the heavy hitters as an equal.
+To a startup sales guy, it’s a dream scenario: get in, make friends, and pitch the heavy hitters as an equal.

 Or so I thought.

 The pitch was done.
 I ask my key question:

 Me: Could that be interesting for you?